Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Pre-Flight Checklist For Your Direct Mail Campaign

-Before you commit spend to postage, run your plan through one tight checklist.
-This prevents waste, protects your brand, and makes every piece easier to measure.
+Before you commit postage, run the campaign through one tight checklist.
+This protects your budget, keeps the brand consistent, and makes response easier to measure.

-- Finalize your mailing list and segment it clearly into sphere and farm segments in your database.
+- Segment your list into sphere and farm audiences.

-- Create a unique landing page with a short, readable URL for the first mailer call to action.
+- Create a unique landing page with a short, readable URL.

-- Generate a QR code that links directly to the unique landing page without extra redirects in the path.
+- Use one QR code that points directly to the campaign landing page.

-- Cross reference the message with your Social Media Management for Real Estate Agents posts and your Email Marketing for Real Estate Agents cadence for that same month.
+- Coordinate the message with your Social Media Management for Real Estate Agents posts and your Email Marketing for Real Estate Agents cadence.

 Three Ready-To-Use Mail Templates